• Skip to primary navigation

 (I often suggest brands I love and use — this is not a sponsored post.)

 • mini Reese's Miniatures - It could be a Reese's peanut butter cup, but any super delicious peanut butter cup will do -- as long as they're about the size of the Reese's Miniatures.
 (Not to be confused with the Reese's Minis.)
-Here's the size you want.
-Trader Joe's makes a similar one -- it's here.
+And Trader Joe's (milk or dark) Chocolate Peanut Butter Cups also work very well.

 • creamy peanut butter - I use this one from Trader Joe’s, but use your favorite.
 Buy peanut butter with the oil on top — this means it’s natural and other oils, including palm oil, have not been added to it.